Federal lawsuit filed to block Alabama’s new abortion ban

 MONTGOMERY, Ala.
-(AP) — Abortion providers asked a federal judge Friday to block an Alabama law that would ban most abortions in the state.
+(AP) — A federal lawsuit filed Friday asks a judge to block an Alabama law that outlaws almost all abortions, the most far-reaching attempt by a conservative state to seek new restrictions on the procedure.

-The American Civil Liberties Union and Planned Parenthood filed the lawsuit on behalf of abortion providers seeking to overturn the nation’s most stringent abortion law.

-The Alabama law would make performing an abortion at any stage of pregnancy a felony punishable by up to 99 years or life in prison for the abortion provider.
+The American Civil Liberties Union and Planned Parenthood filed the lawsuit on behalf of abortion providers seeking to overturn the Alabama law that would make performing an abortion at any stage of pregnancy a felony punishable by up to 99 years or life in prison for the abortion provider.
 The only exception would be when the woman’s health is at serious risk.

 The law is set to take effect in November unless blocked by a judge.